aercolino/enzymes3/manual/Index.md

 * `{[ … | <static enzyme> ]} –> <referred value>`
 * `{[ … | <dynamic enzyme> ]} –> <returned value>`

 Notice that even if the final value of the first two patterns only depends on the value of the last enzyme, no shortcut is ever taking place.
 Each and every enzyme in the injection is processed in turn, from left to right.
-This is relevant for side effects.
+This is relevant for side effects that the enzymes before the last one may be causing.

 For example, if you want to silence an injection, you only need to end it with an empty string: `{[ … | == ]}`.
 However, remember that last dynamic enzymes returning `null` are effectively silencing the injection too, no need to use an empty string.

 ### Escaping injections

 If you want to write about Nzymes injections, while also having the Nzymes plugin actively filtering the content of your posts, you need a way to tell Nzymes that it has to ignore some injections.
 You do it by starting an injection with two braces instead of one: `{{[`.
-When Nzymes finds an escaped injection, it removes the first brace and displays the rest, without any processing.
+When Nzymes finds an escaped injection, it removes the first brace and displays the rest, without any further processing.

 *Example*